tomikarikj/marioplan/README.md

 # MarioPlan

-> A simple event planner app built with React.
+> A simple event planner app built using React, Redux and Firebase and also using cloud functions for showing real-time notifications.

 ### Version